MwangangiEMN/cloud-infrastructure-deployment-aws/README.md

-# cloud-infrastructure-deployment-aws
-AWS cloud infrastructure project demonstrating deployment, networking, security, and monitoring
 # Cloud Infrastructure Deployment on AWS

 ## Overview
-This project demonstrates the design and deployment of cloud infrastructure using Amazon Web Services (AWS).
-It is focused on hosting a web application securely and efficiently while applying core cloud engineering principles such as networking, access control, monitoring, and scalability.
+This project demonstrates the deployment of a web server on Amazon Web Services (AWS) using core cloud engineering principles.
+It showcases the setup of compute resources, networking, security configurations, and monitoring within a Linux-based environment.

-The project is designed to reflect real-world cloud deployment practices and demonstrate practical understanding of AWS services commonly used in infrastructure and DevOps environments.
+The project focuses on practical, hands-on implementation of cloud infrastructure to simulate real-world deployment scenarios.

 ---

 ## Objectives
-- Design a cloud-based infrastructure for hosting an application
+- Deploy a web server on AWS EC2
-- Configure secure access and identity management
+- Configure secure remote access using SSH
-- Apply networking concepts such as VPCs, subnets, and security groups
+- Implement basic networking and security controls
+- Set up cloud storage using Amazon S3
+- Monitor system performance using AWS CloudWatch
-- Implement monitoring and logging
+- Document deployment processes clearly and professionally
-- Demonstrate scalable and production-oriented cloud thinking

 ---

-## AWS Services Covered
+## AWS Services Used
-- **EC2** – Compute for hosting the application
+- **EC2** – Hosting the web server
-- **S3** – Storage for static files and assets
+- **S3** – Storage for project assets
-- **IAM** – Identity and access management
+- **IAM** – Access control and permissions
-- **VPC** – Network isolation and connectivity
-- **Security Groups** – Traffic control and access rules
+- **Security Groups** – Network traffic management
-- **CloudWatch** – Monitoring and logging
+- **CloudWatch** – Monitoring and performance tracking

 ---

-## Project Scope
+## Deployment Summary
-This project focuses on:
-- infrastructure design
-- deployment planning
-- secure access management
-- network design
-- monitoring strategy
-- documentation of deployment steps
+The infrastructure was deployed on a Linux-based EC2 instance and configured using terminal commands.

+Key actions performed:
+- Connected to EC2 via SSH
+- Updated system packages
+- Installed and configured Nginx web server
+- Enabled and verified web server operation
+- Configured security group rules (SSH and HTTP)
+- Created and reviewed S3 storage
+- Monitored instance performance using CloudWatch

 ---

-## Skills Demonstrated
-- Cloud infrastructure design
+## 🔍 Key Outcomes
-- AWS service configuration
+- Successfully deployed a web server on AWS EC2
-- Networking and access control
+- Configured secure remote access and system updates
+- Installed and managed a production-ready web server (Nginx)
+- Applied networking rules through security groups
-- Monitoring and logging concepts
+- Demonstrated understanding of cloud storage and monitoring
-- Technical documentation
-- Scalable architecture thinking
+- Documented deployment steps for reproducibility

 ---

-## Repository Contents
-- `README.md` – project summary and scope
-- `architecture.md` – system design and architecture explanation
+## 🚀 What This Project Demonstrates
+This project highlights practical experience with:

+- Cloud infrastructure provisioning (AWS EC2)
+- Linux server administration
-- `deployment-steps.md` – deployment workflow and setup steps
+- Web server deployment and configuration
-- `screenshots/` – visual evidence of AWS components and setup
+- Basic cloud security and networking
+- Monitoring and system performance tracking

 ---

+## Repository Structure
+- `README.md` – Project overview
+- `architecture.md` – System design explanation
+- `deployment-steps.md` – Step-by-step deployment process
+- `screenshots/` – (optional) visual references

+---

 ## Outcome
-This project demonstrates practical cloud engineering knowledge and the ability to design, document, and explain AWS-based infrastructure suitable for hosting modern applications.
+This project demonstrates hands-on experience in deploying and managing cloud infrastructure on AWS.
+It reflects the ability to work with real cloud environments, configure services, and document solutions in a structured and professional manner.